lcarlaw/meso/README.md

 ```

 Archived native hybrid-sigma coordinate HRRR data will be downloaded into the `./IO/data` directory and upscaled to 13 km grid spacing (same as the RAP).

+The HRRR archive on the Google Cloud appears to go back to 2014/07/30.
+The RAP/RUC archive on the THREDDS server goes back further, but you may notice more errors when downloading due to data response latencies during the web retrieval steps.

 ### Creating placefiles
 ```